udaysahu1808/Customer-Feedback-Analysis-and-Automated-Response/README.md

 - **Inconsistent** : Response quality depends on who's writing that day.
 - **Risky** : The backlog of unaddressed critical feedback grows, and genuinely urgent complaints risk getting lost in the noise or answered too late to matter.

-Therefore, there is a need for a lightweight, explainable system that can automatically isolate the most urgent feedback, explain *why* it's urgent and accelerate the response process — without requiring a full ML/NLP pipeline.
+Therefore, there is a need for a lightweight, explainable system that can automatically isolate the most urgent feedback, explain *why* it's urgent and accelerate the response process, without requiring a full ML/NLP pipeline.

 ---

 ## 🎯 Objectives of the Study

 **Primary Objective:**
-To develop a Python-based, rule-first customer feedback triage system that identifies critical reviews, explains the drivers behind them, and generates AI-assisted response drafts.
+To develop a Python-based, rule-first customer feedback triage system that identifies critical reviews, explains the drivers behind them and generates AI-assisted response drafts.

 **Specific Objectives:**
 - To load and clean a raw customer review dataset (text reviews + star ratings).
-- To use simple, transparent rule-based logic — **no machine learning** to isolate "critical" (1–2 star) reviews.
+- To use simple, transparent rule-based logic **no machine learning** to isolate "critical" (1–2 star) reviews.
 - To identify the most common complaint keywords within critical reviews using frequency analysis.
 - To group complaint keywords into named, business-relevant categories (Service, Food Quality, Pricing, Delivery, Ambience, Hygiene).
 - To use a Generative AI API to automatically draft short, personalized, empathetic apology emails for the most critical, most detailed negative reviews.
-- To document the approach, limitations, and run instructions for reuse and extension.
+- To document the approach, limitations and run instructions for reuse and extension.

 ---